simpleairquality/SimpleAQ-Device/README.md

 Our build process automatically creates Raspbian images appropriate for both a production environment and for development.
 In order to SSH into your SimpleAQ device, you will need to select a development image labeled INSECURE-DEBUG.
-These devices use the default username `pi` and the default password `raspberry` and would be compromised immediately if placed on the public internet.
+These devices use the default username `pi` and the default password `simpleaq` and would be compromised immediately if placed on the public internet.

 After imaging your device with the desired INSECURE-DEBUG image, you will need to connect your device to your PC using the **data/peripherals** USB port.
 On a Raspberry Pi Zero W, this is the USB port closest to the center of the device.